Every requester wants to optimize expenses. This section describes the main ways to save money without reducing the labeling quality.

 In some cases, this setting makes labeling more expensive, like for tasks that don't require Tolokers to have high skills.
 In this case, there is no need to use dynamic pricing.

-Use the Smart mixing and Assign partial page options.
+Use the Smart mixing method and the Allow partial task suites option.
 This way you can save money on paying for incomplete task suites.

 In Toloka, requesters pay for exams, including those that Tolokers didn't pass.
 This is a fee that a requester doesn't get any benefit from, because a Toloker failed the exam and won't be able to complete any of the general tasks.